FIXED: Advanced Textures Not Showing on MIUI/HyperOS

 Advanced Textures on Supported (Left) vs. Unsupported (Right) Xiaomi Devices

-Some custom HyperOS ROMs do offer the same functionality for phones that don’t support it natively, but as for the official build, if you don’t see the toggle for Advanced Textures under “Display & brightness” settings on your device, know that Xiaomi has chosen not to support the said hardware.
+Some custom HyperOS ROMs offer Advanced Textures even on unsupported phones, but if you don’t see the toggle for Advanced Textures under “Display & brightness” settings on your device’s official build, this means Xiaomi doesn’t support your device’s hardware for this feature.

 2) Software Support